Kasowitz Benson Torres: Controversy

 In September 2007 the firm was dismissed by its client, Biovail Corporation after a Southern District Judge found Biovail Corp. had used legal documents in violation of a protection order.
 The law firm denied knowledge of the protective order and was later rehired by Biovail.

 In December 2007, one of the firm's partners, Jeremy Pitcock, was fired for "extremely inappropriate personal conduct."
 Pitcock sued the firm for wrongful firing and defamation and the firm countered with a suit claiming Pitcock sexually harassed 12 female employees.
 A panel of the Appellate Division, dismissed both suits.

 A former associate filed a lawsuit against the firm in August 2011 alleging negligent misrepresentation, breach of contract and wrongful termination.
 The suit's 2012 dismissal was upheld upon appeal.

-In October 2018, the firm was at the center of a fiery exchange between Senator Kamala Harris and then-US Supreme Court nominee Brett Kavanaugh during his Senate hearing.
+In October 2018, the firm was at the center of a fiery exchange between then-Senator Kamala Harris and then-US Supreme Court nominee Brett Kavanaugh during his Senate hearing.
 Harris questioned Kavanaugh on whether he had spoken to any individuals employed at the firm about the ongoing Mueller investigation, which at the time President Trump was a personal client of the firm.
 It ultimately resulted in an unclear answer from Kavanaugh with lawmakers in the chamber struck at partisan odds over the appropriateness of the posed question.